Residency Wellness & Support

 We host in-conference events such as quarterly Wellness sessions, monthly "shout-outs", quarterly Financial Wellness sessions, birthday celebrations, holiday celebrations (including donation drives for hats/gloves/etc. to benefit our local community) and resident-leadership meetings.

-Outside the hospital we host a monthly Journal Club at an attending's house, a Book Club, monthly "Night Rounds", and staff the NJ Marathon, in addition to other social activities that have included attending local sporting events and shows, and sporting activities.
+Outside the hospital we host a monthly evening Journal Club at an attending's house, a Book Club, and staff the NJ Marathon, in addition to other social activities that have a focus such as bringing together women-in-EM, dinners supporting DEI in the department, and not to mention cheering local (or distant) sports teams.

 Finally, we conduct regular conversations regarding mental health and well-being in conference including sharing resources such as those offered through the institution such as the Resident Wellness and Excellence Center.

-While the current COVID-19 pandemic has altered how we interact and presents unforseen challenges, we have tried to engage with residents virtually on the impact of COVID, the social upheaval around us as well as how to generally feel connected.
-We were lucky to be able to conduct our annual retreat in an appropriately distanced outdoor venue (Liberty State Park) this year too.
+While the current COVID-19 pandemic has altered how we interact and presents unforseen challenges, we have tried to engage with residents virtually and in-person regarding the impact of COVID, the social/economic/political upheaval around us as well as how to generally feel connected.
+We were lucky to be able to conduct our annual retreat in an appropriately distanced outdoor venue (Liberty State Park) this past year too.